 4 SCH.
 This academic activity provides doctoral students with experience in public health practice through directed work in practice settings.
-Students are required to commit a substantial number of hours to the practice experience, produce a written report of project(s) undertaken in the placement, and give a poster or oral presentation of their practice experience.
-The written report should be presented in the form of a publishable article to be submitted to a public health related peer-review journal.
+Students are required to commit a substantial number of hours to the practice experience, produce two written reports of project(s) undertaken in the placement.
+One of the written reports should be presented in the form of a publishable article to be submitted to a public health related peer-review journal.
+The other report is described in the Public Health Practice Residency Manual.
 Placements and practice activities are selected to complement the student's academic and professional plans.
 Students must obtain approval of their choice of practice placement and plan for the practice experience plan prior to registering.
 Requirements may be completed over the period of more than one semester with approval of the academic advisor and the practice coordinator.
 The student must maintain continuous enrollment in SPH 6850 until the requirements are complete.
 This course requirement may not be waived.
 This course is graded on a Pass/Fail basis only.